Nader-Sl/DivineUnitTestingEngine/README.md

 ## How Does it work?
-The main.add which is the main unit tester will load all other tests (modules) contained in the same directory which follow a specific syntax, then when you come to choose the test that you want to run (via hotkeys), it will check if it relies on dependencies, which are other tests in the same dir, in case it does, it will check the whole dependency tree to make sure whether the currently selected test is eligible for testing or not, this check can either have ***dependencies status caching*** on or off, described in details below in the hotkeys section below.
+The main.add which is the main unit tester will load all other tests (modules of a certain syntax) contained in the same directory, after which that you choose the test you want to run (via hotkeys described below), it will check whether it relies on certain modules(other tests within same dir) referred to as <b>dependencies</b>, in case it does, it will iterate the whole dependency tree checking if they were successful to decide whether the currently selected test is eligible for testing or not, this check can either have ***dependencies status caching*** on or off, described in details below in the <b>Hotkeys</b> section below.
-Every step in the process is logged to 3 outputs, the Console,Game Chat, and a Log file created in the same dir for reviewing.
+Note that every step in the process is logged to 3 outputs, the Console,Game Chat, and a Log file created in the same dir for reviewing.

 <p><b>Log Output Example</b></p>
 ```